Iqbal Matin's Gramophone Archive: History

-The archive was established as a private initiative by Professor Iqbal Matin, who is an engineer, university teacher, educationist, researcher and musician.
+The archive was established as a private initiative by Iqbal Matin, who is an engineer, university teacher, educationist, researcher, and musician.
 Alongside his academic career, he earned recognition as a violinist.
 From an early age, Matin developed a keen interest in music and began playing the violin.
 His engagement with violin study led him to read biographies of renowned maestros and musicians, through which he discovered many intriguing facts about their lives.
-This fascination with artists’ lives eventually nurtured his passion for listening to and collecting musical materials.
+This fascination with artists' lives eventually nurtured his passion for listening to and collecting musical materials.
 His enthusiasm for gramophone records deepened after reading Bhramyamaner Dinpanjika, a rare book by the eminent musicologist and composer Dilip Kumar Roy.
 At the age of thirteen, Matin received the book as a gift from Sarat Kumar Maitra, the zamindar of Kashimpur, Naogaon, who was impressed by his musical devotion.
 Inspired by this work, Matin began collecting rare gramophone records and historical materials related to music.
 Over the years, he has acquired records from Bangladesh, India, England, Germany, Australia, and other countries around the world.